ElyasCore/Student-Management-Mini-System/README.md

 Organize different tasks into separate methods Concepts Practiced

-Methods · Parameters · Return Values · void · Scanner Parameters · boolean · static variables · if/else · switch · while · for · Input Validation · Program State
+Methods · Parameters · Return Values · void · Scanner Parameters · boolean · static variables · if/else · switch · while · Input Validation · Program State

 Built as part of my Java learning journey to understand how methods can break a program into separate, reusable tasks and make the main program easier to organize.